rbctee/rbctee.github.io/README.md

 jgd -n
 ```

 P.S.
 You have to serve the content from the branch `gh-pages`.
+Moreover, before using `jgd`, make sure you committed the files.